Future health care workers will soon be training in a high-tech environment, with hands-on learning alongside doctors and other medical professionals.

 Bourn owns The Bridges development, near Park Avenue and Interstate 10, where the medical campus is adjacent to the existing JTED school.

-At the new health center, they will have a chance to work with realistic dummies that can throw up and have blood drawn or a vet center with a surgical theater where students can watch veterinarians perform procedures on real animals.
+At the new health center, students will work with high-fidelity mannequins that mimic patient symptoms, such as those associated with a heart attack or stroke, and a vet center with a surgical theater will showcase veterinarians performing procedures on real animals.

-Students will get to work with resources including realistic dummies that can throw up and can have blood drawn at the new JTED campus at The Bridges.
+Students will get to work with resources including high-fidelity mannequins that mimic patient symptoms at the new JTED campus at The Bridges.

 The decision to expand with a medical facility was a meeting with University of Arizona officials in 2018, said Kathy Prather, CEO and superintendent of JTED.

-Prather said students interact with the public at community health and wellness centers.
+Prather said students interact with the public at community health centers.

 JTED boasts a graduation rate of 98%, and the majority of its graduates pursue a career based on their training at the school.